Revised Spring 2024

 Q. What insurance information does the student have to give a provider?

-A. When students go to the hospital, doctor’s office, PT clinic, etc., they must remember to bring proof of primary insurance coverage and as well as the Excess Student Accident Insurance card for any expense not covered by primary insurance policy which can be obtained on the claim form.
+A. When students go to the hospital, doctor’s office, PT clinic, etc., they must remember to bring proof of primary insurance coverage as well as the Excess Student Accident Insurance card for any expense not covered by primary insurance policy which can be obtained on the claim form.
 The policy number is on the form.

 Q. How will claims be processed?